CleisthenesH/YALE/README.md

 ### Materials
 Before normal rendering functions are called a material can be applied.
-These materials interface with the shader and can add spectral or procedual effects to comparativly flat renders.
+These materials interface with the shader and can add spectral or procedural effects to comparatively flat renders.

 #### Selector
 Which parts of the drawing operation should deviate from standard rendering procedure.

 #### Effect
-How the redering should deviate from standard rendering procedure.
+How the rendering should deviate from standard rendering procedure.

 ### Renderer Interface
 Meant to provide a simple interface to more complex rendering options.
 It consists of three public components and one internal sub class.

 #### Keyframes
-Keyframes are based on the praramerters required to call al_build_transform: Position, Roation, and Scale.
+Keyframes are based on the parameters required to call al_build_transform: Position, Rotation, and Scale.
 They are used to build a transform before the render interfaces calls it's draw function.
 Enabling the manipulation of the widget around the screen while requiring the widget writer to only work in local coordinates.

 #### Effect
 There are some planned global effects to be applied when the interface's draw function is called.
-Planned include saturating the color to white or buring the object to nothing.
+Planned include saturating the color to white or burning the object to nothing.

 # Acknowledgments
 ## Code